 for n = 0, 1, 2, …, M-1.

-Doppler processing

-A1.4 Simulated performance in various noise environments
+A1.4 Example simulated performance in various noise environments

 A1.4.1 Radar system 8 analysis and simulation

-Figure A1-13 shows the radar medium pulse (cosine-square shape for the rise edge and fall edge) and the normalized power spectrum (shape pulse and rectangular pulse).
-The spectrum of the shape pulse has a better emission levels outside the main lobe than the spectrum of the rec pulse.
+Figure A1-13 shows the radar medium pulse (cosine-square shape for the rising edge and falling edge) and the normalized power spectrum (shape pulse and rectangular pulse).
+The spectrum of the shape pulse has better emission levels outside the main lobe than the spectrum of the rectangular (rec) pulse.

 Figure A1-13